Tow Law Millennium Primary School

 This process begins anew each year.
 In addition to this, children continue to receive stickers which can be put on their jumper.

-Running alongside this, we have a set of sanctions for inappropriate behaviour.
-Each teacher has a tracking sheet and pupils will be tracked for breaking school rules.
+In KS2, each teacher has a tracking sheet and pupils will be tracked for breaking school rules.
 Other consequences for breaking school rules follow below:

 • Time out